laravel/docs/helpers.md

 <a name="method-number-clamp"></a>
 #### `Number::clamp()` {.collection-method}

 The `Number::clamp` method ensures a given number stays within a specified range.
-If the number is lower than the minimum, it's set to the minimum; if higher than the maximum, it's set to the maximum.
-The method returns the clamped number:
+If the number is lower than the minimum, the minimum value is returned.
+If the number is higher than the maximum, the maximum value is returned:

     use Illuminate\Support\Number;